#WaverWednesday: Using a Soft Hair Brush for 360 Waves

 Last week, the topic of discussion were medium brushes and when to use them.
-This week we end the complete brush rotation series with soft brushes, or what the wave community calls, “softies.”
+This week we end the complete brush rotation series with soft hair brushes, or what the wave community calls, “softies.”
 If you didn’t get a chance to see our previous posts on hard brushes and medium brushes, go check those out before reading this.
-Most wavers agree the softy is the brush you’ll probably use to most in your wave journey, so let’s get right to it.
+Most wavers agree the softy is the hair brush you’ll probably use to most in your wave journey, so let’s get right to it.

 Softies are made with 100% boar bristles and are usually much softer than medium and hard bristles.
 You’ll notice soft bristles come in a few different shades from grey, tan, and black.